eigr/spawn/CONTRIBUTING.md

 1. Erlang/OTP 24 or newest.
 2. Elixir 1.13 or newest.
 3. Minikube, kind, K3s, or other Kubernetes flavor for local development.
+4. MySQL, Postgres or other supported database running in local environment.

-> **_NOTE:_** All scripts by default will use a mysql database with a database called eigr-functions-db .
+> **_NOTE:_** All scripts will use a MySQL DB with a database called eigr-functions-db by default.
 Make sure you have a working instance on your localhost or you will have to change make tasks or run commands manually during testing.

 After installing these tools, open Terminal and run the following: